 Since 2008 he has worked personally for Sir Roger De Haan co-ordinating a wide ranging charitable and business portfolio focused on the regeneration of their home-town of Folkestone.
 He has a lead executive role for the Roger De Haan Charitable Trust and supports the Folkestone Harbour and Seafront Development Company including several directorships.
 He chairs the Shepway Sports Trust/ F51 Foundation and Academy FM Folkestone.
 He is a trustee/director of Creative Folkestone, the Three Hills Sport Park and Friends of the Folkestone Academy Trust.

-With his wife Liz, a London Blue Badge Guide, he shares the hobbies of history and trying to walk all the footpaths of Kent.
+With his wife Liz, he shares the hobbies of history and trying to walk all the footpaths of Kent.
 They have a daughter and three grandchildren.